 We’re doing everything in our power to respond and adapt to the new system put in place by the government and the safety of our buildings remains our highest priority.

 We're investigating the external wall systems on our buildings.
-We're now prioritising blocks under six storeys and expect to complete initial assessments this year.
+We're now prioritising blocks under six storeys and expect to complete initial assessments in 2021.
 We'll update customers as soon as we know if any work is needed.

 Why is this happening?